 I don't think people give chief near enough credit.
 He's got an energy shield on top of power armor (the armor itself is probably a hair above SoB or Inquisitor tier), he is at least as strong as a marine, probably faster than one, and he's got an AI jammed in his head.

-But as another user said: it's all author fiat and handwoven bullshit made to suit whatever they want, so any comparison is tough to quantify.
+But as another anon said: it's all author fiat and handwoven bullshit made to suit whatever they want, so any comparison is tough to quantify.

 Standard bolter rounds are described as being .75 Cal consisting of

 Mass-reactive fuse.
 Has a split-second timer to delay detonation upon >impact until after the shot penetrates the target.

 Hardened diamantine penetrating tip.
 This allows for the bolt to >penetrate most armour before detonation.

 Depleted uranium core.
 This is a very dense material, adding weight and thus momentum to the round when in flight.
 This aids in the bolt's penetration of the target.

 It's not a full on anti tank round like the rockets in game, but bolter rounds are pretty much just a step short of that.
 If we want to stretch it out and say his shields are good enough to withstand a burst of those, what exactly is he going to fire back with?
 Assuming he's carrying the standard MA5B rifle, it only fires 7.62NATO or .308 iirc, which is barely even autogun or lasgun levels of firepower, and lasguns aren't exactly spess muhreen killers